Chunosov/learn-kuber/minikube_istio_grpc/README.md

 istio-ingressgateway   NodePort   10.102.252.82   <none>        15021:31560/TCP,80:32061/TCP,443:31189/TCP,31400:31864/TCP,15443:31850/TCP,50051:30000/TCP   80m
 ```

-**Note:** I'm not sure how it can help because we already have port definition for TCP protocol, why not to use that port instead of intriducing another one only differently named .
+**Note:** I'm not sure how it can help because we already have port definition for TCP protocol, why not to use that port instead of introducing another one but differently named.

 Make a gateway and check connection.
-On minikube LoadBalancer services can be accessed in the same way as NodePort:
+On minikube, LoadBalancer services can be accessed in the same way as NodePort ones:

 ```bash
 kubectl apply -f gateway_1.yaml